Former Theranos exec Ramesh Balwani convicted of fraud

 The 12 jurors found Balwani guilty on all 12 felony counts of defrauding both Theranos investors and the patients who relied on wildly unreliable blood tests that could have jeopardized their health.

 The outcome puts Balwani and Holmes in similar situations.
 Holmes was convicted on four counts of investor fraud and conspiracy earlier this year.
-During that trial, Holmes tearfully accused Balwani of sexually emotionally abusing her while they were lovers.
+During that trial, Holmes tearfully accused Balwani of sexually and emotionally abusing her while the two were romantically involved.
 An attorney for Balwani has vehemently denied those charges.

 Both Holmes, 38, and Balwani, 57, face up to 20 years in prison.

-Holmes is scheduled to be sentenced in late September.
-The date of Balwani’s sentencing is expected to be set in the coming days.

-The dual convictions representing a resounding victory for federal prosecutors, who seized on the Theranos case as a rare opportunity to hold ambitious entrepreneurs accountable for engaging in technological hyperbole while pursuing fame and fortune.
-In the process, they hoped to discourage the practice of making bold and unproven promises about still-nascent products — a startup strategy known as "fake it until you make it.”
+The dual convictions represent a resounding victory for federal prosecutors, who seized on the Theranos case as a rare opportunity to hold ambitious entrepreneurs accountable for engaging in technological hyperbole while pursuing fame and fortune.
+In the process, they hoped to discourage the practice of making bold and unproven promises about still-nascent products -- a startup strategy known as "fake it until you make it.”

+“We are gratified by the jury’s hard work and attentiveness to the evidence presented.
+We appreciate the verdict and look forward to the sentencing proceedings," U.S. Attorney Stephanie Hinds said outside the courthouse.

+Balwani didn't respond to requests for comment as he left court with his legal team.

 While Holmes insinuated during her trial that Balwani manipulated her into making poor choices, Balwani’s lawyers explicitly sought to shift all the blame for any misconduct squarely on Holmes.